Developing computer vision applications

 Annotation and training for edge models

 Easily annotate your images with DeepLab, and train a foundation model for your application.
-Select the task and run your own notebook to easily train a model, or request assessment for your application.
+Select the task and run your own notebook to train a custom model, or request assessment and get a solution ready to be tested on the field.

 Developing your custom computer vision applications